The abstract structure generally follows that of

 of the introduction, methods, results and discussion.
 As

-discussion.
-As essentially micro-theses, abstracts are short, but
+essentially micro-theses, abstracts are short, but writing them is

-reads on your proposal or thesis – a bad abstract will put the
+your proposal or thesis – a bad abstract will put the reader off,

-provide enough information on your study, and generally give the
+not provide enough information on your study, and generally give

-impression.
-A good abstract sets you up for success.
+the reader a bad impression.
+A good abstract sets you up for

 Section 1.
 (1 sentence) Overview of problem, reference to broader question being investigated.
 Should be short and relatively interesting/punchy.

 Section 2.
 (1 sentence) Focused overview of what is unknown, providing context for the study and potentially including the aims or goals.
 Some abstracts will state the goal or hypothesis within this sentence.

 Section 3.
 (1-3 sentences).
 Methods you undertook to address the problem.
 This section should include an overview of the methods used, in enough detail to give the reader a general idea of what you did, but not in so much detail that the abstract becomes long and cumbersome.
 Including the sample size(s) and types of analyses used is appropriate in some cases, but it is usually inappropriate to quote numerical values from statistical tests, e.g. p values.